outpaddling/LPJS/README.md

 ### macOS Limitations

+Apple's ARM-based computers, known as "Apple Silicon", are extremely fast, power-efficient, and quiet, making them ideal hardware for small-scale HPC in the office.

-Compute nodes running macOS and accessing file servers are currently problematic, due to macOS security features.
-MacOS requires the desktop user to grant each application permission to access certain directories, including those on a remote file server, via a popup window on the desktop.
+However, compute nodes running macOS and accessing file servers are currently problematic, due to a macOS security feature called *full disk access*.
+MacOS requires the desktop user to grant each application permission to access certain directories, including those on remote file servers, via a popup window on the desktop.
 There is no command-line alternative for granting permissions, as providing one would essentially allow malware to grant itself permissions.

-The LPJS compute node daemon, lpjs_compd, needs write access to file servers in order to create files and directories for running jobs.
+The LPJS compute node daemon, lpjs_compd, needs access to HPC file servers in order to create files and directories for running jobs.
-Its descendants, including your job scripts, also need this write access.

 Each time lpjs_compd is updated, macOS revokes previous full disk access authorizations, until the desktop user authorizes it again via the macOS graphical interface.
-There does not appear to be way around this behavior.
+There does not appear to be way around this behavior, other than completely disabling the SIP (System Integrity Protections).

 This issue has been reported via the Apple Developer platform: